ysyk2021/the-art-of-intention-techniques-for-manifesting-your-dreams-and-personal-growth/src/chapter-12-1.md

-Chapter 8: Building Positive Habits: The Science of Habit Formation
+The Science of Habit Formation
 ===================================================================

 Building positive habits is essential for personal growth and achieving our goals.
 But what exactly happens in our brains when we form a habit?
 In this chapter, we will explore the science of habit formation and how it can help us build positive habits.